daxitude/wp-draft-revisions/readme.txt

 = Features =

-* Create non-public drafts of already published posts
+* Create multiple drafts of already published posts
-* Multiple drafts per published post
 * Merge the changes back into the published post when you're ready
-* Uses the published posts's original post type, so metas, taxonomies, etc all are available in admin screens and can even be modified and merged back into the original post
+* Uses the published posts's original post type, so metas, taxonomies, etc all are available in admin screens and can even be modified in the draft and merged back into the original post
 * Perform a post diff similar to WP's default revision.php?action=diff with added ability to compare changes in post meta and taxonomies
-* Warns you when the original post has been updated ahead of a draft
+* See a notice when the original post has been updated ahead of a draft
-* Allows you to preview drafts in the post/page/CPT's natural template
+* Preview drafts in the post/page/CPT's natural template
+* Since drafts all carry the same custom post status, they are organized in the admin's edit.php with their own status filter (see screenshot-4)

 This plugin requires javascript.